Elephant Stampede

 Elephant Stampede is a 1951 American adventure film directed by Ford Beebe and starring Johnny Sheffield, Donna Martell and Edith Evanson.
 It was the sixth in the 12-film Bomba, the Jungle Boy series, based on the Bomba series of juvenile adventure books.
-The film's sets were designed by the art director, Vin Taylor.
+The film's sets were designed by art director Vin Taylor.

-A new Commissioner Barnes shows up and he appears in all of the adventures which follow.

 Plot

-A school teacher has the locals learning to read.
-Her beautiful assistant is teaching Bomba, when two ivory poachers arrive in the village and try to force Bomba to lead them to a hidden cache of ivory.
-Bomba calls on his elephant friends to deal out the fitting finish.
+A schoolteacher has taught the locals to read.
+Her beautiful assistant is teaching Bomba when two ivory poachers arrive in the village and try to force Bomba to lead them to a hidden cache of ivory.
+Bomba enlists the support of his elephant friends.